github/codeql/README.md

 The goal of this project is to provide comprehensive static analysis support for Go in CodeQL.

+For the queries and libraries that power CodeQL support for other languages, visit [the CodeQL repository](https://github.com/github/codeql).

 ## Installation

 Simply clone this repository.
 There are no external dependencies.